 The Wildfire Evolutionary Response

-How Plants Evolved to Read Fire — and Why That Chemistry Unlocks Yield
+How Plants Evolved to Read Fire — and How This Drives Higher Yields

-Over 400 million years of wildfires shaped one of the most precise signaling systems in all of plant biology.
+Over 400 million years of wildfires shaped one of the most precise signalling systems in all of plant biology.
 Scientists have discovered that burning plant material produces a specific family of compounds called karrikins — and that plants across nearly every botanical family carry ancient molecular receptors evolved to detect them.
-When karrikins arrive, a deep genetic program activates: dormant seeds spring to life, seedlings grow more vigorously, roots expand aggressively, and the entire plant mobilizes for a burst of productivity.
-Understanding this mechanism reframes how we think about supporting crop growth — not by forcing plants with external chemistry, but by activating a latent genetic capacity that has been part of plant biology since long before flowering plants existed.
+When the chemistry of smoke arrives, a deep genetic programme activates: dormant seeds spring to life, seedlings grow more vigorously, roots expand aggressively, and the entire plant mobilises for a burst of productivity.
+Understanding this mechanism reframes how we think about supporting crop growth — not by forcing plants with synthetic fertilisers and chemical sprays, but by activating a latent genetic capacity that has been part of plant biology since long before flowering plants existed.

 Meet the Karrikins